Gold Cobra: Critical reception

-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has received an average score of 53, indicating "mixed or average reviews", based on 11 reviews.
 Artistdirect reviewer Rick Florino gave the album 5 out of 5 stars, writing "Gold Cobra is everything you hoped it would be, and rap and metal will be walking funny after it takes a bite out of both them".
 AllMusic's Stephen Thomas Erlewine gave the album a positive review, calling it "a return to the full-throttled attack of Three Dollar Bill Y'All".
 Metal Hammer writer Terry Bezer wrote, "Aside from the odd duff moment, Gold Cobra throws out the hot shit that’ll make you bounce in the mosh pit over and over again."

 David Buchanan, of Consequence of Sound, called Gold Cobra "an entertaining, boastful, non-alienating piece of nostalgic bliss for those who once held memberships with the LB".
 In a similar context, Bloody Disgusting writer Jonathan Barkan gave the album a positive review, stating "The album, on a whole, sounds fantastic. [...]
 It's not Paganini or Opeth or Dream Theater.
 It's rap rock and it does exactly what it sets out to do."
 IGN writer Chad Grischow wrote, "Though far from their best work, Limp Bizkit's latest at least proves that their 2005 Greatest Hitz album may have been premature."
 About.com writer Tim Grierson called Gold Cobra "the group’s strongest since Significant Other".

 Entertainment Weekly reviewer Kyle Anderson called the album an "oft-delayed, petulant, and hook-devoid 'comeback' from the onetime champions of early-aughts nü-metal mania.
 Antiquiet published a negative review which described the album as "music for the sneering scumbags who find kinship in the dregs of cultural rot".
 The website initially gave the album 1 out of 5 stars.
 Wes Borland responded to the review, stating "The hatred you have for Fred is part of the reason we've succeeded. [...]
 No matter what effect he has on people in a ‘TMZ Personality’ kind of way, he is an astonishing front man and performer.
 I could see 1 out of 5 if you were expecting OK Computer [...]
 As far as LB records go, Gold Cobra is perfect."